Join us for a uniquely challenging international hackathon

 The teams will be given a Sustainable Development Goal (SDG) and tasked with finding a sustainable and commercially viable solution.
 This year we will be focusing on Quality Education (SDG 4) and Decent Work and Economic Growth (SDG 8).

-Get involved by signing up as a university, mentor or participant.
+Get involved by signing up as a university, mentor or participant, using the links below.

 We want world class, forward thinking and innovative universities to join our unique event.

 Social Storm is an out of the classroom, experiential learning activity, where participants are challenged to apply theory to a real life social problem.

-In a 48-hour hackathon style event, participants will be working in teams to find a sustainable solution to one of the two challenges set.
+In a hackathon style event, participants will be working in teams to find a sustainable solution to a Sustainable Development Goal.

 Universities from across the world are invited to join us.

 Are you a passionate social entrepreneur?
 Do you believe young people can find solutions to our society's problems?

 We are looking for individuals from a range of industries, backgrounds and experiences to mentor our teams.